 When a person passes away without leaving a valid Last Will and Testament, a person is said to have died ‘intestate’.
 The procedure in obtaining a Grant of Letters of Administration for an intestate estate can be more difficult and the assistance of a probate lawyer may be required.
 The person appointed to administer the deceased estate is called an “Administrator”.
 In this case, there are laws of ‘intestacy’ that must be complied with which determines who can apply for Letters of Administration, the Administrator’s responsibilities and who the funds of the estate must be distributed to and in what proportion.
 As the application for Letters of Administration may be more complex, it increases costs to the deceased estate.
 It can also cause anxiousness and grief to loved ones if the person entitled to deal with the estate under the law is not the person who the deceased trusted and was closed to.

 There are services available to the public which allow individuals to prepare their own Wills, such as Will Kits.
 These are inexpensive, however many Last Wills and Testament prepared in this way often have uncertain terms due to the incorrect completion of the Will or may be invalid due to mistakes in the execution of the Will.
 It is therefore important when making or updating your will to seek the services of a Wills Lawyer.

 Contact Roberston Hayles Lawyers

-Call Robertson Hayles Lawyers at (08) 6311 7815 today to arrange an appointment and meet with an experienced Wills Lawyer to discuss the creation of your Will.
+Call Robertson Hayles Lawyers at (08) 9325 1700 today to arrange an appointment and meet with an experienced Wills Lawyer to discuss the creation of your Last Will and Testament.